Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: The effective result: efficiently generating expressions from proofs

 In both cases, we apply the inductive hypothesis according to the obvious splitting of contexts and \msets of formulas, to get an $\nrc$ definition $E\IH$ along with a formula $\theta\IH$ that satisfy the desired semantic property.
 We set $E \eqdef E\IH$ and $\theta \eqdef \theta\IH$. \item Suppose the last rule applied is $\forall$ with principal formula $\forall x \in b. \phi$.
 As in the previous case, depending on whether $\colL{\Delta_L} = \colL{\forall x \in b. \phi, \Delta_L'}$ or $\colR{\Delta_R} = \colR{\forall x \in b. \phi, \Delta_R'}$, the proof will end with one of the following steps (assuming $y$ is fresh below)

 In both cases, we again apply the inductive hypothesis according to the obvious splitting of contexts and \msets of formulas to get an $\nrc$ definition $E\IH$ and a formula $\theta\IH$ that satisfy the desired semantic property.
 We set $E \eqdef E\IH$ and $\theta \eqdef \theta\IH$. \item Now we consider the case where the last rule applied is $\exists$.
-Here we have two main subcases, according to whether the formula that is instantiated in the premise, that is, the principal formula, belongs to $\goalList$ or not, and, in the first case, whether the instantiated formula still has a leading existential quantifier or not.
+Here we have two main subcases, according to whether the formula that is instantiated in the premise, that is, the principal formula, belongs to $\goalList$ or not.
+In the first case, we have two further subcases according to whether the instantiated formula still has a leading existential quantifier or not.

 \begin{itemize} \item If the principal formula is of the shape $\cG = \exists y \in r ~ \forall z \in c. ~ (\lambda(z) \equi \rho(z, y))$ (so in particular, $\cG$ has a single leading existential quantifier) and is a member of $\goalList$, the proof necessarily has shape